svoisen/crayon/README.md

       center as (100, 100)
     end

-Drawing 100 randomly placed circles requires only a little more work
+Drawing 100 randomly placed circles requires only a little more work:

     repeat 100 times
       set x to random with min as 0, max as width of canvas